Convict Ship Royal Sovereign 1835

 draper convicted of stealing money.

 convicted of stealing poultry.
-He had sandy whiskers, and was
+He had sandy whiskers, and was bald.

 42 year old father of five

 convicted of receiving one hundred weight and half of hay belonging

 to William Sheppart knowing it to be stolen.
-The hay had been
+The hay had been stolen

-suffered from scurvy on the passage out.
+on the passage out.
 He was assigned to J. McDonald, Windsor on

 arrival.
 He was issued with a ticket of leave in 1841 and applied to

 convictions.
 Assigned to Thomas Icely, Bathurst.

 from Buckinghamshire convicted of stealing bacon.
 Sentenced to 7

 James Robert Williams